HMS Unruly: Career

 Unruly also damaged the Italian tanker Cesco, and the Italian merchant Nicolo Tommaseo.
 The damaged Nicolo Tommaseo was later sunk by Allied aircraft.
 Unruly also launched failed attacks on the German merchants Erpel and Pelikan, and an unidentified Spanish merchant.

 One of her most significant actions however, was the sinking of the during the Allied invasion of Sicily.
-She was attacked with four torpedoes, at least one of which hit the Italian submarine, which sank her with the loss of all 46 of her crew.
+Unruly attacked with four torpedoes, at least one of which hit the Italian submarine, which sank her with the loss of all 46 of her crew.
 The crew of Unruly did not actually see the results of the attack, and initially believed they had missed and their target had escaped.

 Unruly survived the war and was scrapped in February 1946 by Thos.
 W. Ward in Inverkeithing.